openhpc/ohpc/README.md

 #### Getting started

-OpenHPC provides pre-built binaries in repository form for use with standard Linux package manager tools (e.g. ```yum```).
+OpenHPC provides pre-built binaries via a repository for use with standard Linux package manager tools (e.g. ```yum```).
 Package repositories are housed at https://build.openhpc.community - to get started, the companion install guide provides details on how to